tylerharter/cs320/s20/p1/README.md

 * `commit`: what version of `wc.py` to run on the random input
 * **return value**: how many seconds it took to run `wc.py` (not counting the time to generate the input file)

+Hint: Try taking a look a the random module's `choice` function...

 For the following questions, we'll be measuring the performance of `wc.py`.
 We're only interested in version that are passing the tests, and we've given these versions nicer names.
 For your convenience,